lauramazzuca21/computer-graphics/README.md

 - [x] drag control points to change their position
 - [x] draw Bézier curve with the optimized adaptive subdivision method

-## Lab 02 - 2D CoronaGame
+## Lab 02 - 2D Lunar Lander Game
+- [x] A push from left, D push from right, SPACE thrust
-- [x] Q+SPACE for strong attack with cooldown
+- [x] physics for moving the ship
-- [x] change viruses's look
+- [x] particle system for pushes and thrust
 - [x] starry background
-- [x] win condition: kill all enemies before the last lane reaches the spaceship
+- [x] win condition: land the lunar module without breaking it

 ## Lab 03 - 3D Polygonal Meshes Scene Control
 Given the Lab03 setup, modify it to: